PlayQ/unity-uitest-tool/README.md

 Extending Test Tool
 -----------

-You can extend all of 5 classes with actions (`Check`, `Wait`, `Interact`, `AsyncCheck` and `AsyncWait`) because thay are partial.
+You can extend any of 5 common test actions classes (`Check`, `Wait`, `Interact`, `AsyncCheck` and `AsyncWait`) with new sets of actions using partial class modifier.

 ### Example 1

-Let's create a simple assertation method, which takes `GameObject`, checks whether it has your custom component `LevelButton` and check stars count on it.
-We will create it in own partial `Check` class.
+The following example shows how to create a simple assertation method, which retrieves `GameObject` from hierarchy by path that is passed as an argument, checks whether it has user-defined custom component `LevelButton` attached and checks the stars count on it.
+The method is placed its in own partial `Check` class.

 ``` c#
 public static partial Check